-- Monitor state implementation of adjuster licensing reciprocity and uniformity; update, as necessary, NAIC adjuster licensing standards.
+- Monitor the state implementation of adjuster licensing reciprocity and uniformity; update, as necessary, NAIC adjuster licensing standards.

 - The Producer Licensing Uniformity (D) Working Group will:

-- Work closely with state producer licensing directors and exam vendors to ensure: 1) the states achieve full compliance with the standards in order to achieve greater uniformity; and 2) the exams test the qualifications for an entry-level position as a producer.
+- Work closely with state producer licensing directors and exam vendors to ensure that: 1) the states achieve full compliance with the standards in order to achieve greater uniformity; and 2) the exams test the qualifications for an entry-level position as a producer.

 - Provide oversight and ongoing updates, as needed, to the State Licensing Handbook.

 - Monitor and assess the state implementation of the Uniform Licensing Standards (ULS) and update the standards, as needed.

 - Review and update, as needed, the NAIC’s uniform producer licensing applications and uniform appointment form.
 Provide any recommended updates to the Producer Licensing (D) Task Force by June 1.

 - The Uniform Education (D) Working Group will:

 - Update, as needed, the reciprocity guidelines, the uniform application forms for continuing education (CE) providers, and the process for state review and approval of courses.
 Provide any recommended updates to the Producer Licensing (D) Task Force by the 2021 Fall National Meeting.